Nuitka/Nuitka/Developer_Manual.rst

-The "ValueFriendBase" interface will be added to _all_ expressions nodes creation time, a node may either do it for itself (constant reference is an obvious example) or may delegate the task to an instantiated object of "ValueFriendBase" inheritence.
+The "ValueFriendBase" interface will be added to _all_ expressions nodes creation time, a node may either do it for itself (constant reference is an obvious example) or may delegate the task to an instantiated object of "ValueFriendBase" inheritance.

 Initially most of them will only be able to give up on about anything.
 And it will be little more than a tool to do lookups.